mpi4py/mpi4py/docs/source/usrman/mpi4py.futures.rst

 workers.
 The master process executes the main script while the workers execute the tasks submitted from the master.

-.. [#] This :program:`mpiexec` invocation example assumes the backend MPI implementation is an MPICH derivative using the Hydra process manager.
+.. [#] This :program:`mpiexec` invocation example using the ``-usize`` flag (alternatively, setting the :envvar:`MPIEXEC_UNIVERSE_SIZE` environment variable) assumes the backend MPI implementation is an MPICH derivative using the Hydra process manager.
 In the Open MPI implementation, the MPI universe size can be specified by setting the :envvar:`OMPI_UNIVERSE_SIZE` environment variable to a positive integer.
 Check the documentation of your actual MPI implementation and/or batch system for the ways to specify the desired MPI universe size.

 ..
 Local variables: